gradle/gradle/design-docs/managed-component-model.md

 As part of this work, remove empty subclasses of `BaseLanguageSourceSet`, such as `DefaultCoffeeScriptSourceSet`.

+# Feature 5: Managed Model usability

+- Consistent validation when managed type, ModelMap and ModelSet are used as inputs.
+- Consistent validation when managed type, ModelMap and ModelSet are mutated after view is closed.
+- Consistent validation when managed type, ModelMap and ModelSet used on subject that is not mutable.
+- Consistent usage of ModelMap and ModelSet with reference properties.
+- Consistent mutation methods on ModelMap and ModelSet.
+- Enforce that `@Defaults` rules cannot be applied to an element created using non-void `@Model` rule.
+- Enforce that subject cannot be mutated in a validate rule

+# Feature 6: Internal views for managed types

-# Feature 5: Plugin author attaches source sets to managed type
+# Feature 7: Plugin author attaches source sets to managed type

 This feature allows source sets to be added to arbitrary locations in the model.
 For example, it should be possible to model Android build types and flavors each with an associated source set.